-- translating direct, corporate, overhead and other fixed expenses from the expense study; - developing trends; - expense overruns; - special situations such as synergies from a recent acquisition; - translating non-recurring expenses in the expense study; - handling categories of expenses in the expense study that may not be appropriate to include in the valuation (e.g., acquisition expenses related to policies not yet written); - handling expenses in the valuation in aggregate or as unit expenses; - the impact of different valuation scenarios on inflation and investment income tax; and - accounting for expense overruns or profits in the business unit providing services where the company uses a transfer price mechanism.
+- Translating direct, corporate, overhead and other fixed expenses from the expense study; - Developing trends; - Expense overruns; - Special situations such as synergies from a recent acquisition; - Translating non-recurring expenses in the expense study; - Handling categories of expenses in the expense addy but may not be appropriate to include in the valuation (e.g., acquirition expenses related to policies not yet written); - Handling expenses in the valuation in aggregate or as unit expenses; - The impact of different valuation scenaries on in action and investment income tax; and - Accounting for expense overrups of profits in the business unit providing services where the company uses trainfer price mechanism.

-These issues will be discussed in detail in the remainder of this note.
+These will be discussed in detail in the regarder of this note.

-Investment expenses, Information Technology and Services expenses and other business functions may be charged to a line of business or operating unit by the use of transfer prices.
+Investment expenses, Information Technology and Services expenses and other business functions may be charged to a like of business or operating unit by the use of transfer prices.
 The actuary considers reflecting these arrangements when determining unit expenses for the valuation.
 All investment expenses related to assets used to support GAAP policy liabilities are included.
-The actuary considers accounting for expense overruns or profits in the business unit providing the services for the transfer price.
+The actuary considers accounting for expense overruns or profits in the business unit providing the samples for the transfer price.

-The actuary may split the unit expenses used in the valuation depending on whether they are subject to adding a Margin for Adverse Deviations (MfAD).
+The actuary may split are unit expenses used in the valuation depending on whether they are subject to adding a margin for adverse deviation (MfAD).
 Examples of expenses not subject to a MfAD are:

-- investment income tax;
+- Investment Income Tax;

-- contractual commissions, and
+- Contractual commissions; and

-- premium tax.
+- Premium Tax.

-Once the expense study has been completed, the actuary's understanding of the current and historical expense study data, the process, the factors that influence expenses, and company business operations help determine the desirable change in expense assumption.
+Once the expense study has been completed, the actuary's understanding of the current and historical expense study data, the process, the factors that influence expenses, and company business operations helps determine the desirable change in expense assumption.